syl22-00/pocketsphinx.js/README.md

 recognizer.postMessage({command: 'stop'});
 ```

 It will then send a last message with the hypothesis, marked as final (which means that it is more accurate as it comes after a second pass that was triggered by the `stop` command).
-It would look like: `{hyp: "FINAL RECOGNIZED STRING", count: c, final: true}`.
+It would look like: `{hyp: "FINAL RECOGNIZED STRING", final: true}`.

 ## 4.4 Using `CallbackManager`